erf-model/ERF/Docs/sphinx_doc/BoundaryConditions.rst

 The "slipwall" and "noslipwall" types have options for adiabatic vs Dirichlet boundary conditions.
 If a value for theta is given for a face with type "slipwall" or "noslipwall" then the boundary condition for theta is assumed to be "ext_dir", i.e. theta is specified on the boundary.
-If not value is specified then the wall is assumed to be adiabiatc, i.e. there is no temperature flux at the boundary.
+If no value is specified then the wall is assumed to be adiabiatc, i.e. there is no temperature flux at the boundary.
 This is enforced with the "foextrap" designation.

 For example